SumoLogic/sumologic-otel-collector/README.md

 **Our aim is to extend and not to replace the OpenTelemetry Collector.**

-In order to learn more, pleasee see [purpose of Sumo Logic Distribution for OpenTelemetry Collector](./docs/upstream-relation.md#purpose-of-sumo-logic-distribution-for-opentelemetry-collector)
+In order to learn more, pleasee see [purpose of Sumo Logic Distribution for OpenTelemetry Collector][purpose]

 [otc_link]: https://github.com/open-telemetry/opentelemetry-collector
 [sumologic]: https://www.sumologic.com